kiartaariq-blog/kiartaariq-blog.github.io/content/blog/2. Quantlib Bootstrapping/quantlib_bootstrapping.md

 store_helpers is initially an empty list which will be used to store all the helper objects.

 ### stibor_rate
-stibor_rate stores the rate of the deposit which can be observed on the left side of Figure 1.
-Note that the value given in the Bloomberg Terminal is the interest rate of 6M STIBOR given in procentage.
-Therefore, as observed in the code, the stibor_rate variable is divided by 100.00 to obtain the true interest rate.
+The stibor_rate variable stores the rate of the deposit, which can be observed on the left side of Figure 1.
+Note that the value given in the Bloomberg Terminal is the interest rate of 6M STIBOR given as a percentage.
+Therefore, as shown in the code, the stibor_rate variable is divided by 100.00 to obtain the true interest rate.

 ### stibor_maturity
 As mentioned previously, 6M STIBOR is the 6 month average short end interest rate loan that Swedish bank charging each other when loaning without collateral.
 Therefore, the maturity of the deposit is set to 6 months.